NiklasBr/google-cloud-php-recaptcha-enterprise/README.md

 ### Version

 This component is considered GA (generally available).
 As such, it will not introduce backwards-incompatible changes in any minor or patch releases.
-We will address issues and requests with the highest priority.
+We will requests with the highest priority.

 ### Next Steps